What Are Serums?

 Serums for Dry Skin

-Serums for dry skin often contain hydrating ingredients such as Vitamin E, Hyaluronic Acid, Niacinamide, and Squalene, as well as Vitamin C.
+Serums for dry skin often contain hydrating ingredients such as Vitamin E, Hyaluronic Acid, Sodium Hyaluronate, Niacinamide, and Squalene, as well as Vitamin C. These hydrating ingredients can help improve the skin quality and some repair the moisture barrier to help improve your skin’s ability to retain moisture.
+We love the Iris Extract Activating Essence Treatment for 24-hour hydration.

 Serums for Skin Brightening

-Serums for acne often contain ingredients such as Retinol and Salicylic Acid which help to unclog pores.
-Zinc has anti-inflammatory properties and Vitamin C help with acne scarring.
+Serums for acne often contain ingredients such as Retinol and Salicylic Acid, which help to unclog pores.
+Zinc has anti-inflammatory properties, and Vitamin C helps with acne scarring.
+For problem skin, we recommend the calmative Cannabis Sativa Seed Oil Herbal Concentrate with a non-comedogenic formula for problem skin.

-Yes and No. There are some ingredients which are more potent than others such as Retinol, aha (Alpha Hydroxy Acids) and some peel or acne serums which may be intended for a specific use.
-Speak with a skincare specialists or dermatologist to determine what’s best for your skin and the result you’re after.
+Yes and no – it all comes down to the ingredients used in the serum.
+There are some ingredients which are more potent than others such as Retinol, chemical exfoliants such as AHA (Alpha Hydroxy Acids), and peel or acne serums which may be intended for a specific use.
+When layered, these products may not achieve the desired results, and can even damage skin.
+Speak with a skincare specialist or dermatologist to determine what’s best for your skin and how to achieve the result you’re after.

-Serums can be used in the morning or night.
+Facial serums can be used in the morning or at night.
 Different formulations are suited to different applications.
-Kiehl’s Daily Reviving Concentrate is a light blend of natural ingredients which nourishes the skin all day.
-Whereas the replenishing Midnight Recovery Concentrate is intended for night time use to restore and repair the skin.
-Exfoliant and Peel serums are also best suited for use at night when their active ingredients can penetrate the skin whilst you sleep.
+Some facial serums can include ingredients that may increase your skin’s sensitivity to the sun, so ensure you read the application instructions before use.
+The Daily Reviving Concentrate is a light blend of natural ingredients which nourishes the skin all day.
+In comparison, the replenishing Midnight Recovery Concentrate is intended for nighttime use to restore and repair the skin.
+Exfoliating and peel serums are also best suited for use at night when their active ingredients can penetrate the skin whilst you sleep.